nikhilbatta/fridayprompt1/portfoliowebpage1/README.md

 * _no other setup or installation requirements_

-_{Simple HTML and CSS webpage, no required installations or linking to a sever}_
+_Simple HTML and CSS webpage, no required installations or linking to a sever_

 ## Known Bugs

-_{There are no known bugs as of the current version date}_
+_There are no known bugs as of the current version date_

 ## Support and contact details

-_{If you run into problems with this code, feel free to contact me at nbatta08@gmail.com}_
+_If you run into problems with this code, feel free to contact me at nbatta08@gmail.com_

 ## Technologies Used

-_{The languages I used were HTML and CSS, I linked other html pages that I created in the same project using a button navigation system, which you will find at the top of every page.}_
+_The languages I used were HTML and CSS, I linked other html pages that I created in the same project using a button navigation system, which you will find at the top of every page._

 ### License

-*{MIT License
+*MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal